Methods, Models, Tools, and Databases for Health Research

 - Tribal-Focused Environmental Risk and Sustainability Tool (T-FERST)

 T-FERST is a community mapping, information access, and assessment tool designed to assess risk and assist in decision making within tribal communities.

 - Adverse Outcome Pathway (AOP) Wiki Exit

 The AOP Wiki is a conceptual framework that shows existing knowledge concerning the linkage between a chemical interacting with a biological process, a direct molecular initiating event, and an adverse human or environmental health risk.
 The goal of an AOP is to provide the framework that connects the events of the chemical interaction that starts a molecular initiating event and leads to an adverse health outcome.
 It is important to understand and map AOPs to be able to use high-throughput toxicological data, such as those available from the ToxCast program, for chemical risk assessments and regulatory decisions.
 Information used to help develop AOPs comes from in vitro data, animal toxicity studies and computational systems.
 AOPs allow scientists to connect results from the in-vitro tools and rapid screening protocols to actual adverse outcomes.

 - Consolidated Human Activity Database (CHAD)

-CHAD contains data obtained from pre-existing human activity studies that were collected at city, state, and national levels.
 CHAD is intended to be an input file for exposure/intake dose modeling and/or statistical analysis.
+It contains data obtained from existing human activity studies that were collected at city, state, and national levels.
 CHAD is a master database providing access to other human activity databases using a consistent format.

 - ExpoCast Database

-ExpoCast consolidates observational human exposure data and link to ToxRef DB, ACToR and ToxCast DB to help make high throughput exposure predictions.
+ExpoCast consolidates observational human exposure data and links to ACToR, ToxCast DB, and ToxRef DB to help make high-throughput exposure predictions.